Volunteering as a Candidate

-This Committee’s main focus is to keep the lines of communication open between the people making the decisions for the CAS and candidates who are deeply impacted by those decisions.
-Candidate representatives contribute an important perspective to the work of the committee.
+The Candidate Advocate Working Group’s main focus is to keep the lines of communication open between the people making the decisions for the CAS and candidates who are deeply impacted by those decisions.
+Candidate representatives contribute an important perspective to the goals and objectives of the working group.
 Representatives are selected through an application process conducted every summer.

 University Liaisons help the CAS meet its objective to increase our presence on college campuses through a variety of suggested activities.
 Liaisons typically work with the schools they graduated from, or schools near their current employers.
 See the complete announcement for more information.

-The New Members Committee is responsible for effectively integrating new members into the CAS, and for ensuring that new member perspectives are readily available to CAS committees and CAS leadership.
+The New Members Task Force is responsible for effectively integrating new members into the CAS, and for ensuring that new member perspectives are readily available to CAS committees and CAS leadership.

-Share your perspective with fellow candidates by writing for the Future Fellows community blog.
-The CAS welcomes candidates to participate in providing blog content as one-time guest bloggers or regular contributors.
+Share your perspective with fellow candidates by writing for the Future Fellows Hot Topics.
+The CAS welcomes candidates to participate in providing content as one-time guest writer or regular contributors.